SaurabhKuntal110/Unified-Mentor/Basic Calculator/Readme.md

 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request.
 Suggestions and improvements are welcome!

 ## Copyright
 This project is open for anyone to use, modify, or distribute.
-Feel free to copy or improve upon it!
+Feel free to copy or improve upon it.